Stable group theory and approximate subgroups: Independence theorem

 \<{defn}\lbl{near} We call $X$ a {\em near-subgroup} of $G$ if there exists an invariant S1-ideal $\mu$ on definable subsets of $(X \union X \inv)^3 $, with $\mu(X)>0$, and with $\mu(Y)=\mu(Y')$ whenever $Y,Y' \subseteq X X \inv X$ and $Y'=cY$ or $Y'=Yc$ for some $c$. \>{defn}

 We will see in \corref{3-to-n} that asking for $\mu$ defined on $\tG=\union_n (X \union X \inv)^n$ would result in the same definition; in later sections we will work with this stronger definition.

-\<{remark} Lou Van den Dries has shown that one can in fact work a weaker condition suffices: $0 \in X$, and $\mu$ is defined on $X X \inv X$.
+\<{remark} Lou Van den Dries has shown that a weaker condition suffices: $0 \in X$, and $\mu$ is defined on $X X \inv X$.
 Moreover the element $c$ (which must by definition be in $(X \union X \inv)^6$) can in fact be chosen so that all products are taken within $X X \inv X$.
 This condition is essentially sharp, in view of \exref{locality+}.
 See \cite{vddries} \>{remark}

 When $X$ is finite, any right-invariant measure must be proportional to the counting measure.
-Asymptotically, when $(X,G)$ vary in some family,we have that every ultraproduct is a near-subgroup iff $|X X \inv X| / |X|$ is bounded in the family.
+Asymptotically, when $(X,G)$ vary in some family, we have that every ultraproduct is a near-subgroup iff $|X X \inv X| / |X|$ is bounded in the family.

 The following corollary of \thmref{stabilizer} is analogous to Lemma 3.4 of \cite{tao-nc}; the point is that we do not assume a priori that $(X \inv X)^n$ has finite measure.
 The Fubini-type assumption on the ideal is much weaker here, but the conclusion is purely qualitative.
+We state the extension lemma for S1 ideals; a similar statement for measures is also valid, with a similar proof.